CrawlingTug/Hearts-Animation/README.md

 # Hearts-Animation
-A small HTML/CSS heart animation that is triggered with one click.
+A small, responsive HTML/CSS heart animation that is triggered with one click.

 # Preview Image